JonathanLorimer/jonathanlorimer.github.io/site/posts/nix-thesis.md

     }
 }
 ```

-This represents Unix style dynamically linked libraries, for example storing
-the full path of a program in the RPATH of an application binary.

 These three examples serve to demonstrate how hard it is to ensure that there
 are no dangling pointers.
 Pointers may exist at runtime (i.e. in the source)